dsgt-arc/dsgt-clef-docs/Project-Setup-2025.md

     4. `tools.setuptools.packages.find:include` should be updated with the directory name of the task package
 3. Update `user/my-username` and the corresponding README.md file with the username and a description of the user's directory.

+If you're unsure about the steps above, refer to the [`plantclef-2025`](https://github.com/dsgt-kaggle-clef/plantclef-2025/tree/main) repo for reference.

+We're almost done.
+Next, create a Virtual Environment to isolate project's dependencies.

 # 6. Setting Up a Virtual Environment
 To keep dependencies isolated, we will create a virtual environment in your `~/scratch` directory and install the required packages.